Protecting Livelihoods, Protecting Water

 We collaborate with local partners to protect traditional livelihoods that feed families, sustain cultural traditions, and protect the water and wildlife local people depend on.

-- Thanks to Pacific Environment’s long-term support, the indigenous peoples of Kamchatka are increasingly participating in salmon conservation together with scientists and park rangers.Nina N. Zaporotskaya, Executive Director, Ethno-Environmental Information Center Lach, Kamchatka, Russia
+- Thanks to Pacific Environment’s long-term support, the indigenous peoples of Kamchatka are increasingly participating in salmon conservation together with scientists and park rangers.Nina N. Zaporotskaya, Executive Director, Ethno-Environmental Information Center Lach, former partner in Kamchatka, Russia

 Nurturing Community Solutions